 The ground trembled.

-A low hum rose from beneath the rubble—unnatural, ancient, alive.
+A low hum came from beneath the rubble—unnatural, ancient, and alive.

 Then—BOOM!

 Kaen turned slowly.
-Amid the rubble, something hovered—a sphere the size of his fist, glowing with pulsing veins of gold across an obsidian surface.
-It floated toward him like it had been waiting centuries just for him.
+Amid the chaos, something hovered—a small sphere, glowing with veins of gold across its obsidian surface.
+It floated toward him as if it had been waiting for centuries.

 And then—